 As for Better Choice Single-line plans, you can only select the Extra Small or the Small plans.

 Furthermore, these plans feature the optional AutoPay discount program.
-Overall, Sprint's family plans may be affordable, but the amount of high-speed data that you can purchase aren't as expansive as Verizon's offerings.
+Overall, Sprint's family plans, which you can examine more in-depth here, may be affordable, but the amount of high-speed data that you can purchase aren't as expansive as Verizon's offerings.

 Sprint Unlimited Freedom